awlck/stellaris-stat-viewer/docs/userman/techtree.rst

 Drawing the Tree
 ----------------

-Access the tech tree drawing utility by clicking `Tools` > `Draw Tech Tree...`.
+Access the tech tree drawing utility by clicking *Tools* > *Draw Tech Tree...*.
-You are presented with two options for drawing the tree: `Standard` only draws the "prerequisite" relation, whereas `Advanced` attempts to visualize how having researched certain technologies affects the likelihood of other technologies appearing as a choice.
+You are presented with two options for drawing the tree: *Standard* only draws the "prerequisite" relation, whereas *Advanced* attempts to visualize how having researched certain technologies affects the likelihood of other technologies appearing as a choice.

-Click the `Go` button, and wait a second or two for the entire thing to run.
+Click the *Go* button, and wait a second or two for the entire thing to run.
 You will then be prompted for where to save the resulting file.
 Once you do that, the result will be opened in your default application for `.pdf` files.
+The ability to change the output file format planned for a future version of Stellaris Stat Viewer.

 .. note::
+   Currently, the tree is drawn using all the game files as they are: it always includes all DLCs available for the version of the game currently installed, regardless of whether the user usually enables, or even posesses, any of them.
-    The ability to change the output file format planned for a future version of Stellaris Stat Viewer.
+   Mods are not currently taken into account either.
+Both features are planned for a future release of Stellaris Stat Viewer.

 Interpreting the output
 -----------------------